ABOUT

 1. About KANAYA

-2. About Takaoka copperware
+2. About Takaoka Copperware

 3. designer

-4. Project members
+4. project members

-tab1(Not displayed on public sites)
+tab1(Not displayed on public site)

 About KANAYA

-Brand concept
+brand concept

-Bring out the charm of traditional techniques
+Bringing out the charm of traditional techniques

 Metal casting technology whose beauty matures over time.